Splitting of Gromov-Witten Invariants with Toric Gluing Strata: Introduction

-Such diagrams have nice properties.
-First, the moduli spaces $\prod_{i=1}^r \wt{\fM}_{\btau_i,\red}^{\ev}$(Proposition \ref{tildeevisidealizedlogsmooth}) and the evaluation maps (Corollay \ref{evisidealizedlogsmooth}) are both idealized log smooth.
-Hence locally the gluing diagram \eqref{globalgluingdigaram} admits charts of toric morphisms.
-We can study the splitting formula on the local charts using toric geometry.
-Second, if the Assumption \ref{toricassumption} is satisfied, the gluing strata $X_{\btau}$ and $X_{\btau_i}$ have a global toric structure, which provides a canonical gluing of the splitting formulas for each fixed displacement vector.
+Such diagram has nice properties.
+First, the moduli spaces $\prod_{i=1}^r \wt{\fM}_{\btau_i,\red}^{\ev}$ and the evaluation maps are both idealized log smooth (Prop \ref{tildeevisidealizedlogsmooth}, Cor \ref{evisidealizedlogsmooth}).
+Hence, locally they admit charts of toric morphisms.
+Second, under Assumption \ref{toricassumption}, the gluing strata $X_{\btau}$ and $X_{\btau_i}$ have global toric structures.
+The global toric structures provide a canonical patching of the splitting formulas from the local charts.

-The local charts are explored in detail in the first two sections of Chapter \ref{proofofthemaintheorem}.
-Based on the logarithmic fiber products of toric varieties studied in Appendix \ref{AppendixB}, in Section \ref{toricstrata} we study the structures of the gluing strata $X_{\btau}$ and $X_{\btau_i}$.
-Each of them is a disjoint union of isomorphic log schemes, denoted $Z_{\btau}$ and $Z_{\btau_i}$ correspondingly.
-In section \ref{localmodelsubsection}, we study the local chart